AarhusCrypto/SplitCommit/README.md

 * cd ../..
 * splitcommit.sln

 Run the `test-split-commit` project to perform the unit tests.
+If you have issue with `buildAll.ps1`, follow the more manual instructions at [libOTe](https://github.com/osu-crypto/libOTe) which is what `buildAll.ps1` automates.

 ##Running the main files
 Two main files are produced during compilation, build/release/SplitCommitSender and build/release/SplitCommitReceiver.
 An example run of the two clients on different machines could be